 The stability of urban trees is a key question that affects everyone.
-Diseased and unstable urban trees pose much risk for everyone, and are a serious liability for municipalities in case of an accident.
+Diseased and unstable urban trees pose much risk for everyone and are a serious liability for municipalities in case of an accident.
 Tree stability assessment is therefore of the utmost importance.
+In the meantime, it tends to be much neglected in many areas.

-At present, there is only one widely accepted method for tree stability assessment: the pulling test.
-While well established and accepted, it has several drawbacks, both in terms of reliability and ease of use.
-Dynamic root stability testing is based on real wind loads, and is therefore more appropriate for assessing risks.
+At present, there is only one accepted method for tree stability assessment.
+The pulling test, while well established and accepted, has several drawbacks in terms of ease of use.
+Dynamic root stability determination is based on real life wind loads and is therefore more appropriate for assessing real life risks.
 It is also much simpler to carry out than the traditional pulling test, with the only drawback being that it requires windy weather to carry out.